Charter School FAQ

 What are the unique features of The Vanguard School?

 Character Development: The values taught at The Vanguard School will help each student develop strong moral character.
-Moral behavior will be emphasized within the curriculum and outside it.
+Moral behavior will be emphasized within the curriculum and outside of it.
 Examples from literature and history will serve as models of virtue in action, while they will be constantly reinforced by emphasis on the child’s own conduct and interaction with others.

-Class Sizes: The Vanguard School uses achievement-level grouping for reading, math, and spelling in grades K-6, keeping these classes smaller than the traditional classroom settings to ensure students are receiving the individual attention they need to succeed.
+Class Sizes: The Vanguard School uses achievement-based grouping for reading, math, and spelling in grades K-6, keeping these classes smaller than the traditional classroom settings to ensure students are receiving the individual attention they need to succeed.

 Teacher Accessibility: At the end of the first quarter of every school year, teachers meet with each student’s parents.
 Conferences help inform the teacher of any special needs the student may have or areas that need extra work.
 Teachers also welcome parent communication whether it be conferences or via email.